DanielMartensson/MataveID/README.md

 - SR-UKF-State-Estimation for filtering noise and estimate the state of a system
 - SVM for classification of data
 - N4SID for MIMO, SIMO, MISO or SISO state space systems
-- MOESP for MIMO, SIMO, MISO or SISO state space systems
-- PIMOESP for MIMO, SIMO, MISO, or SISO state space systems

 # Papers:
 Mataveid contains realization identification and polynomal algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the realization identification algorithms if you want to understand how they work.